 Database of the Month provides a very brief introduction to an important research database, highlighting key features of the database that you should know about.
 If you would like more information about this database (or any of the library’s databases) please Ask a Librarian.
 If you would like a demonstration of this database for a class, please contact Adam Williams, Research Instruction Coordinator at firstname.lastname@example.org.

 Bentley University undergraduate students will be enjoying a Mini Break over the Columbus Day holiday weekend – Saturday, October 11 through Tuesday, October 14.
 The Bentley Library will remain open during this break with some exceptions to our normal operating hours.
 The library’s hours are:

 10:00 a.m. to 6:00 p.m.

 1:00 p.m. to 9:00 p.m.

 Tuesday, October 14

 Please note that the Deloitte Cafe will have modified hours Saturday through Monday.
 For complete library and cafe hours information please view our hours calendar.

 Filed Under: audiobooks, books & popular reading, downloadable books, DVDs

-Visit the library to check out the display in person, take a look at the Pinterest board, or see the entire list of materials in our catalog.
-If you don’t see what you’re looking for, please come ask at the Reference Desk.
-Enjoy!
+Come by the library to check out the display or take a look at the list of the titles in our catalog.
+If you don’t see what you’re looking for, inquire at the Reference Desk.